dwyl/home/README.md

 > This makes the org a *lot* more sustainable
 > because we don’t have to waste time with advertising/marketing.
 > If the person making the referral has to “vouch” for the new member
-> and receives a small commission
+> and receives a small/token commission (e.g: Spotify Voucher)
 > when the referred person makes their _first_ payment
 > it heavily incentivies good people/behaviour.
 > In our Ts&Cs we will write that we
 > “reserve the right to reject an application
-> that passes identity/background checks for a different reason.
+> that does not pass "cultural fit".
 > We will provide the reason.
-We hope _not_ to _need_ to do this.
+> We hope _not_ to _need_ to do this.

 2. **Focussed on learning and personal development** not entertainment and distraction.
 What does *that* mean? 🤷‍♂️